CmosTheBattery/zscript-badass-edition/README.md

 > "we're so back I inserted 5 words into readme" - Saver310

+> "WHITOID SPOTTED" - SmekkyBoy

+> "get this NERD out of my sight.... doesnt know who David William is..." - SmekkyBoy

 > "human rights REVOKED!!!!!" - SmekkyBoy

-> "get this NERD out of my sight.... doesnt know who David William is..." - SmekkyBoy

-> "WHITOID SPOTTED" - SmekkyBoy

 > "Imagine if Freedoom: Bad*ss Edition had a water gun that broke balls" - rostuhan

 > "Bad*ss life support" - rostuhan

+> "ill start working on map31 soon (when I feel like it)" - Xiaojun Yue (Dari)

 > "Oops" - Everyone after a pull request is pushed to the main branch and it breaks everything